jordan-m-stokes/the-basics-shop/README.md

 ## run-servers

-Having postgres running, type this in root directory:
+Having postgres running, type this in `back-end` directory:
 > `npm run all`

 You can now access back-end server on `localhost:3000` and front-end on `localhost:4200` in your browser.